openshift/enhancements/oauth-proxy/oauth-proxy-proxy.md

 ## Proposal

-The `oauth-proxy` can be written to use targeted list/watch against the proxy.config.openshift.io and `oc get -n openshift-config-managed configmaps/proxy-ca` to build a proxy transport.
+The `oauth-proxy` can be written to use targeted list/watch against the proxy.config.openshift.io and `oc get -n openshift-config-managed configmaps/trusted-ca-bundle` to build a proxy transport.
 Using standard informers with single item watches allows RBAC to only expose GET for individual items.
-It also means that an efficient swap mechanism can be built to ensure performant behavior.
+It also means that an efficient observed update and `sync.Atomic` mechanism can be built to ensure performant behavior.

 This is an intricate thing to write, so we avoided it for every other proxy component, but this one is a component that is